Skip to main content

 How can I treat bumps around the eyes?

 Treatment options for bumps around your eyes depend on their underlying cause.
-But in most cases, applying a warm compress for five to 10 minutes several times a day should relieve some discomfort.
-A medical expert can properly diagnose what might be causing the bumps around your eyes, and recommend a specific treatment.
-In certain cases, your dermatology provider may prescribe—or stop the use of—corticosteroid creams.
-A course of oral antibiotics may be necessary.
-With some conditions, you may be instructed to gently scrub or massage the affected eyelid.
+But in many cases, applying a warm compress for 5 to 10 minutes several times a day could relieve some discomfort.
+A medical expert can properly diagnose what might be causing the bumps around your eyes and recommend a specific treatment.

 Whatever you do, don’t try to pop or squeeze any bumps around your eyes.
 Popping or squeezing can increase your risk of infection (or worse!).

 As always, prevention is your best medicine.
 That means that no matter how tired you are at the end of the day, washing your face is critical.
-Be sure to use proper facial hygiene with skin care products for your unique skin type, including a mild, fragrance-free cleanser.
+Be sure to use proper facial hygiene with skincare products for your unique skin type, including a mild, fragrance-free cleanser, like Curology’s Gentle Cleanser.

 Can I wear makeup to cover the bumps?

 If you notice redness, a rash, or red bumps around your eyes, it’s generally a good idea to temporarily stop wearing makeup, at least in the affected area.
 And makeup might be a contributing factor.
-Many people wear eye makeup every day; however, it has been linked to spreading infection in the periocular region.⁵ That’s just another way to say: It spreads in the eye area.
+Many people wear eye makeup every day; however, it has been linked to spreading infection in the periocular region.¹² That’s just another way to say that it spreads in the eye area.

 Remember, depending on the cause and condition, rashes and bumps around your eyes can take time to heal completely, so patience is key.
 With many conditions, you should notice a gradual improvement once you identify and remove the triggers.

-• Medications.
-Topical steroids and inhaled and oral corticosteroids might be a trigger, especially in the case of perioral dermatitis.⁶ If you’ve recently started using any of these medications, talk to your medical provider about possible side effects.
+• Medications: Topical steroids and inhaled and oral corticosteroids might be a trigger, especially in the case of periorificial dermatitis.¹³ If you’ve recently started using any of these medications, talk to your medical provider about possible side effects.

-• Environmental stressors.
-Things like heat, cold, and wind can be irritating.
+• Environmental stressors: Weather conditions like heat, cold, and wind can be irritating.
 Pollution may also be a trigger.

 When to seek professional help?